carlosp420/nymphalidae_diversification/MS.md

 ### Estimation of trait-dependent speciation rates
-We tested whether diversification of Nymphalidae lineages is driven by hostplant by using the “binary state speciation and extinction” (BiSSE; Maddison, Midford, Otto, 2007) Bayesian approach as implemented in the R package diversitree [@fitzjohn2012].
+We tested whether diversification of Nymphalidae lineages is driven by hostplants by using the "binary state speciation and extinction" [BiSSE; @maddison2007] Bayesian approach as implemented in the R package diversitree [@fitzjohn2012].
 MuSSE [@fitzjohn2012] is designed to examine the joint effects of two or more traits on speciation.
 Because most of Nymphalidae butterflies are restricted to use one plant family as hostplant,